joa24jm/literature_review/README.md

 For some input images this method works better than comparable ones like Integrated Gradients(sundararajan2017axiomatic} or Guided Backpropagation\cite{springenberg2014striving).
 The method can also be combined with other methods.
 **Limitation**
 It remains unclear for which type of images the method works better than others.
 There is no discernible pattern for the examples shown in the paper.

+## Funding
+This publication was supported by the Open Access Publication Fund of the University of Wuerzburg.